ezpaarse-project/ezpaarse/doc/configuration/parametres.md

 ### Crypted-Fields ###
 Comma-separated list of fields that will be crypted in the results, or `none` to disable crypting.
 Defaults to `host,login`.

-**Caution**: each job uses a random salt for crypting, so crypted values for the same ECs but from distinct jobs are not identical.
+**Caution**: each job uses a random salt for crypting, so crypted values for the same acces events but from distinct jobs are not identical.

 ### Output-Fields ###
 To specify the fields to include in the output (if the format allows it). [(More information)](../features/outputfields.html)